santhoshver/excercises/exercise-2/README.md

 ## File streamed read/write and sort

-Run `npm start`, and watch out the console.
+Simply run `npm start`, and watch out the console.